-In Excel, PowerPoint, and Word 2016 for Office 365 subscribers, you might notice AutoSave in the upper-left corner.
-AutoSave is enabled when a file is stored on the cloud.
-When we say “cloud,” we mean OneDrive, OneDrive for Business, or SharePoint Online.
-AutoSave automatically saves your changes to the cloud as you are working.
+AutoSave is enabled when a file is stored on OneDrive, OneDrive for Business, or SharePoint Online.
+It automatically saves your changes to the cloud as you are working.
 And, if other people are working on the same file, AutoSave lets them see your changes in a matter of seconds.

 AutoSave will save every few seconds.
 Although the time can vary depending on what you are working on.

-You can do this.
-Before you make your changes, turn the AutoSave switch off.
-Then make your changes.
+The other way is to turn the AutoSave switch off before you make your changes.
 If the changes are meant to be temporary and not saved, close the file.
 Then click No when you are asked to save.

-If you don’t want to show your changes right away, you can turn AutoSave off.
+If you don’t want to save continually and you don't want to show others your changes, you can turn AutoSave off.
 Then, when you’re ready, click Save to show your changes to the other people working on the file.
 (Or, you can also turn the AutoSave switch back on to save and share your changes.)

 The default for AutoSave is to always be On for files that are on the cloud.
 However, if you turn AutoSave Off for a file, the program will remember and will keep it off every time you reopen that file.
 If you switch it back On for a file, it will remember to keep in on for that file.